TagCommander/angular-tag-commander/README.md

 ```

 ## Sample app
-To help you with your implementaiton we provided a sample application. to run it
+To help you with your implementation we provided a sample application. to run it
 ```bash
 cd tag-commander-sample-app
 yarn start